 The sun rose as we walked the last stretch of dirt path to the summit, with vibrant pink and yellow sunlight saturating the sky over a silhouetted Mawenzi.
 Along the path, sharply pointed ice fields glistened in the glow of the morning light.
 Enormous glaciers greeted us at every turn.
 We were wide-eyed as we passed the immense Rebmann and Furtwängler glaciers, bathed in the pastel colors of the morning sun.
 The crater and Reusch ash pit looked like a dark, barren moonscape dusted unevenly with crisp, white snow and ice.
 To the West, off in the distance, we looked down on Mount Meru (14,977’).

 After about a 40 minute walk, we arrived at the famous green sign at Uhuru, welcoming us to the official summit of one of the world’s most iconic peaks.
 In that moment, I was incredibly overjoyed and grateful to be standing beside that simple, wooden sign:

 Barafu to Uhuru: 3 miles; 4,054 feet gained; 6 hours

-Although we could have stayed atop the summit indefinitely, taking in the dramatic views, we finally had to make our descent, as we still had a full day of hiking ahead.
+We could have stood atop the summit forever enjoying the dramatic views.
+However, we finally had to make our descent, as we still had a full day of hiking ahead.
 The trail down was extraordinarily steep and unstable, comprised of slick sand, dust and scree.
-Surprisingly, the descent was probably the most taxing part; almost every step was an uncontrolled stumble and, upon reaching Barafu for brunch, my knees had had it.
+Surprisingly, the descent was probably the most taxing part.
+Almost every step was an uncontrolled stumble and, upon reaching Barafu for brunch, my knees had had it.
 The remaining 2,787 feet down to Millennium camp at Mweka Hut was much more relaxed, and provided breathtaking views of the rolling, green slopes.
 After a nearly 15 hour day of hiking, we stopped here for our final evening on the mountain.